MeshJS/mimir/mimir-rag/README.md

-# mimir-rag
+## mimir-rag

-Utility CLI + API that ingests **documentation (MDX) and TypeScript codebases** into Supabase using **contextual RAG** and exposes OpenAI-compatible chat completions, MCP endpoints, and ingestion endpoints.
+Utility CLI + API that ingests **documentation (MDX) and codebases** into Supabase using **contextual RAG** and exposes OpenAI-compatible chat completions, MCP endpoints, and ingestion endpoints.
+It currently supports **TypeScript** and **Python** code, and is designed to be easily extensible to additional languages.
 Perfect for making your entire codebase and documentation queryable by AI assistants with rich contextual understanding.

 ## Quick Start